ThusharaSampath/choreo-mi-scheduled-task-sample/README.md

 # choreo-mi-scheduled-task-sample

-This is simple hello word wso2 mi project
+This is a simple hello word wso2 mi project